QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 ➡️ See the SPAN function on some Cisco switches.
 See also NetFlow to collect and analyze network traffic data.

 ➡️ Network or protocol analyzers: Wireshark, tcpdump...

+**Network zoning and perimeter networks**: we divide the network into zones with different levels of security access.
+Access/traffic between zones are filtered by firewalls/...
 </div></div>

 <hr class="sep-both">